 It’s a bit overwhelming to know where to start when learning Japanese.
 I already posted Japanese – Where to Start which has advice on learning hiragana and katakana, and Japanese – Where to Start II which covers what to do next.
-But even then it can be overwhelming to know what to do next.
-If you’re interested in being able to speak Japanese the following tips will get you on your way.

 1. Speak Japanese

 This one might seem a bit obvious, but when you’re reading Japanese, any Japanese, read it out loud.
 This can include when you’re studying, reading someone else’s comment online, or even while you’re writing/typing Japanese.

 Read it out loud slowly and clearly.
 The more you read Japanese out loud, the faster you’ll get and the more used to speaking you’ll get.

 You might find that you can’t remember specific phrases or words at first, but the more you study and the more you practice the better you’ll get.
 This first step is really to get you used to speaking.

 It’s still important to keep practising this step whenever you come across any Japanese!

 2. Listen to Japanese